Nordin Amrabat: Málaga

 In January 2014, Amrabat joined Málaga on a six-month loan deal.
 On 10 March, he scored his first goal for the club, in a 2–0 away win against Osasuna, and on 6 April, he converted a penalty in a 4–1 derby victory over Granada.
 Fifteen days later, having earlier assisted Sergi Darder's goal, he received a straight red card in a 2–0 home win against Villarreal for gesturing that referee Álvarez Izquierdo needed glasses.

 In August 2014, Amrabat agreed to extend his stay in Andalusia for the full season.
 On 30 April of the following year, he was purchased outright for a €3.5 million fee.
 His permanent spell on the Costa del Sol was less prolific than the temporary one, playing 12 matches without scoring.

 Watford

 On 18 January 2016, Amrabat joined Premier League club Watford for a £6.1 million transfer fee.
 He made his debut five days later, replacing Troy Deeney at the end of a 2–1 win over Newcastle United at Vicarage Road.

-On 1 September 2017, Amrabat returned to Spain after agreeing to a one-year loan deal with CD Leganés.
+On 1 September 2017, Amrabat returned to Spain after agreeing to a one-year loan deal with Leganés.